CGGOxford/Opossum/README.md

 ####0.1.

 Released in January 2016.
-First stable release of Octopus.
+First stable release of Opossum.